nushell/nushell.github.io/book/line_editor.md

       event: { edit: <NAME OF EDIT FROM LIST> }
     ...
 ```
-The syntax for the edits in the list that a `()` changes a little bit.
+The syntax for the edits in the list that have a `()` changes a little bit.
 Since those edits require an extra
 value to be fully defined.
 For example, if we would like to insert a string where the prompt is
-located, then you can use
+located, then you will have to use
 ```bash
     ...
       event: {